2018-Stable-Isotope-Fractionation/scripts/README.md

 # scripts

-Help scripts for user account administration
+Help scripts for user account administration on RStudio server.